 If an employer is in a contractual or statutory position since 1st December, the employer cannot claim CJRS also if he’s applied for retirement or resignation.

-What if an employer’s re-employ and furloughs someone?
+What if an employer’s re-employs and furloughs someone?

 If an employee was on payroll on 23rd September 2020, and stopped working for them after that period, and left during the corona period.
 If the employer hires them again and put them on furlough, the scheme is eligible for them too.